Today marks two months since I gave up social media.

 My solution: a boycott

 While my emotions were still high, I came to a conclusion: I wanted to go back to the 1980s.
-When I was growing up, if my parents went on a trip with another family (which we often did), the only people who found out about it were the people they chose to tell.
-There was no social media to broadcast one’s activities to the world.
+When I was growing up, if my parents vacationed with another family (which we often did), the only people who found out about it were the people they chose to tell.
+There was no social media to tell one’s activities to the world.
 And we were just fine.
 In fact, I’d argue that we were happier because of it.

 I truly knew my friends had done nothing wrong.
-But my feelings were still hurt, and I needed to direct all those feelings somewhere.
+But my feelings weren’t really listening to reason, and I needed to direct all those feelings somewhere.
 Zuckerberg & Company were a convenient target.
 Lucky them!

 Rules of the boycott